♪ Album Reviews · Piano

 Personnel

-Bud Powell, piano · George Duvivier, bass · Art Taylor, drums (June 1954) · Percy Heath, bass · Max Roach, drums (December 1954) · Lloyd Trotman, bass (January 1955) · Art Blakey, drums (January 1955)
+Bud Powell, piano · George Duvivier, bass, and Art Taylor, drums (June 1954) · Percy Heath, bass, and Art Taylor, drums · Lloyd Trotman, bass, and Art Blakey, drums (January 12, 1955)

 The move to Norgran for this and the following volume represents a slight change of context without a change in the essential approach.
 Norman Granz had a different aesthetic from Alfred Lion, and the Norgran sessions have a slightly warmer recording sound than the Blue Note dates, a bit more reverb, a bit more space around the instruments.
 Whether this suits the music better or worse is a matter of taste.
 What it does is present a somewhat different Powell than the Blue Note records, slightly more relaxed in surface texture if not in musical intensity.